Unlock hundreds more features

 Employees with occupational exposure

 OSHA requires that employees responsible for direct patient care and who are potentially exposed must be involved in the evaluation and selection of safety-engineered devices.
 Their input ensures practical usability and acceptance.
 This provision is part of the Needlestick Safety and Prevention Act.
-More at OSHA.
+More at .

 Which recapping method is acceptable under OSHA when no safety device is available?